Bravyn/Sayansi/README.md

 AI-Enhanced Sayansi offers a free basic plan that includes access to AI-powered student evaluation and basic customization features.
 For educators seeking more advanced capabilities, we offer a premium subscription option at a competitive price.
 The premium subscription grants access to enhanced AI insights and advanced customization tools.

 **Conclusion**
+We hope to revolutionize the education space by leveraging the power of AI.

 AI-Enhanced Sayansi revolutionizes education by empowering teachers with AI-driven tools for personalized learning experiences.
 Embrace the future of education and join our community of educators who are making a positive impact on student success.
 Together, let's harness the power of AI to shape a brighter and more engaging educational landscape.
 Get started with AI-Enhanced Turnaut today and witness the transformative power of AI in education.